htcondor/htcondor-python/docs/htcondor.rst

    :param stop_after: Stop waiting for new events after this many seconds.
       If ``None``, never stop waiting for new events.
 If ``0``, do not wait for new events.

+   .. method:: close()

+   Closes any open underlying file.
+Subsequent iterations on this :class:`JobEventLog` object will immediately terminate (will never return another :class:`JobEvent`).

 .. class:: JobEvent